Finiteness and the Emergence of Dualities: Moduli Spaces and Duality Groups

 Let us consider now a simple example of duality action which we will reference throughout the course of this paper.
 We will study Type IIB string theory in 10 dimensions, which is equipped with $S$-duality symmetry.
 The massless field content of Type IIB supergravity includes a complex scalar axiodilaton $\tau = C_0 + ie^{-\phi}$, NSNS and RR 2-form potentials $B_2, C_2$ and their magnetic duals, and a 4-form potential $C_4$ with self-dual field strength.
 The UV-complete theory is expected to enjoy a (spontaneously broken) $\SL(2, \B{Z})$ 0-form gauge symmetry acting on the massless fields as follows:

 Thus, we say that the \textit{duality group} $\Gamma$ of Type IIB is $\SL(2, \B{Z})$.\footnote{The duality group $\SL(2, \B{Z})$ is technically only a subgroup of the full duality group that acts on the massless spectrum.
 To obtain the full duality group, one also needs to take into account the duality action on fermions, which centrally extends the group by worldsheet fermion parity reversal $(-1)^F$.
 Moreover, the $\mathbb{Z}_2$ gauge symmetry action $\Omega$, which is perturbatively realized as F1 worldsheet orientation reversal, further extends the full duality group is $\GL^+(2,\mathbb{Z})$, which is defined to be the $\Pin^+$-cover of $\GL(2, \B{Z})$ \cite{Pantev:2016nze,Tachikawa:2018njr}.
 Note that $\GL^+(2, \B{Z})$ factors through $\PGL(2, \B{Z})$ when acting on the axiodilaton, with the $\B{Z}_2$ factor acting via the $\tau \mapsto -\bar{\tau}$.
-This technicality is tangential to our main points so we will only discuss the $\GL^+$-lift of the duality group sparingly in the remainder of this work.} The duality group is then seen to act on the \textit{moduli space of vacua} $\C{M}$ parametrized by the inequivalent values of $\tau$.
+This technicality is tangential to our main points so we will only discuss the $\GL^+$-lift of the duality group sparingly in the remainder of this work.
+Indeed, the additional elements in the $\GL^+$-lift of the duality group do not act on moduli space and therefore do not affect the compactifiability criterion.} The duality group is then seen to act on the \textit{moduli space of vacua} $\C{M}$ parametrized by the inequivalent values of $\tau$.

 As seen in \eqref{eq:IIB}, the duality group acts linearly on the two-component vector of 2-forms and 6-forms, and thus also on the charges of $(p,q)$ strings and 5-branes.
 Each element of $\text{SL}(2,\mathbb{Z})$ is mapped to a $2\times2$ matrix which then acts on $(B_2, C_2)^{T}$ (and $(B_6, C_6)^{T}$) as an automorphism of 2-forms and 6-forms.
 For example, the element of $\text{SL}(2,\mathbb{Z})$ that implements the strong-weak coupling duality $g_s \mapsto 1/g_s$ exchanges the $B_2$ and the $C_2$ gauge fields.
 Notice that in general the map \eqref{eq:GammatoAutG} need not be injective.
 For instance, all elements of $\text{SL}(2,\mathbb{Z})$ leave the RR 4-form invariant.
 Similarly, the action on the moduli space $\mathcal{M}$ itself will generally factor through a quotient $\Gamma/H$ for some normal subgroup $H\subset \Gamma$ under which $\mathcal{M}$ is invariant.
 In this case, the center $Z = \mathbb{Z}_2 =\{\pm 1\} \subseteq \SL(2,\mathbb{Z})$ acts trivially on the moduli, so the action of $\Gamma$ on the moduli factors through PSL$(2,\mathbb{Z})=\text{SL}(2,\mathbb{Z})/\mathbb{Z}_2$.
 Note however that this $\B{Z}_2$ does not leave the charges of $(p,q)$-strings and 5-branes invariant, so the full $\text{SL}(2,\mathbb{Z})$ is indeed seen to act on the spectrum of charged states.